On Quantum Perceptron Learning via Quantum Search: Background and Preliminaries

 or equivalently,

-As we can see, a classical query asks one data pair $(\bm x_i,y_i)$ each time, while a quantum query acts coherently on a superposition of state vectors.
-In \emph{quantum version space perceptron} algorithm, a hyperplane $w$ is represented by quantum state $\ket{w}$, and a quantum query of it asking an oracle $ G_{\mathcal{S}}$ defined as
+The critical assumption for performing such quantum queries is the availability of an efficient quantum data access scheme, as discussed in detail by \cite{kapoor2016quantum}.
+The scheme is commonly modelled as a quantum oracle, enabling coherent loading of a superposition over training examples.

+In the OQP algorithm, assume there is an efficient quantum data access scheme, and each training pair can be encoded as a quantum state of the form $\ket{{x}_i, y_i}$.
+Compared to the classical online perceptron algorithm, the OQP algorithm reduces the number of classical queries from $O^*( {N} /{\gamma^2} )$ in the classical setting to $O^*( {\sqrt{N} \log(1/\gamma^2)}/{\gamma^2} )$ quantum queries by using Grover’s search to locate misclassified examples efficiently.
+However, the number of perceptron updates remains $O^*(1/\gamma^2)$, the same as in the classical case.
+As a result, this algorithm can still be limited by poor convergence behaviour when the dataset has a very small margin $\gamma$.

+To address this issue, \cite{kapoor2016quantum} proposed the QVSP algorithm, where Grover's search is used as an inner loop to amplify the probability of finding a hyperplane in version space to at least $1/4$, and an outer loop of repeated sampling ensures the success probability is close to one.
+Argued by \cite{kapoor2016quantum}, this method improves the overall query complexity from $O^*(N/\gamma)$ to $O^*(N/\sqrt{\gamma})$, offering faster convergence for small-margin data.\footnote{However, we show in the next section that this argument does not hold.} Being a fully-quantum algorithm, in QVSP, a unitary operator $ G_{\mathcal{S}}$ is defined to act on an arbitrary hyperplane $\ket{\bm w}$ of the parameter space,

-where a negative phase is added when $\bm w$ classifies all examples correctly.
-In~\cite{roget2022quantum}, the authors tested the complexity of these two models and proposed a hybrid model with $O^* (\sqrt{N}\log(\frac{1}{\gamma})/\gamma )$ quantum queries (Eqn.\@\eqref{online_q}) and better generalisation performance.
-In~\cite{liao2024quadratic}, an improved \emph{quantum version space perceptron} algorithm is proposed based on a quantum counting subroutine to realize an oracle of Eqn.\@\eqref{version_q} with $O^*(\sqrt{N})$ quantum queries, reducing the total query complexity from $O^* (N/\sqrt{\gamma} )$ to $O^* (\sqrt{N/\gamma} )$.
-However, the above two papers~\cite{liao2024quadratic,roget2022quantum} are both based on the statistical argument of~\cite{kapoor2016quantum} that the probability of sampling a vector $\sim\mathcal{N}(\bm 0,\mathbb{1})$ in $\mathbb{R}^D$ that lies in the version space is $\Theta(\gamma)$.
+which can be achieved by using $O^*(N)$ classical queries that a negative phase is added when $\bm w$ classifies all examples correctly.

+In the subsequent works, \cite{roget2022quantum} tested the computational complexity of these two models and proposed a hybrid model with $O^* (\sqrt{N}\log({1}/{\gamma})/\gamma )$ quantum queries and better generalisation performance; an improved-QVSP algorithm was proposed by \cite{liao2024quadratic}, based on a quantum counting subroutine to realize the unitary operator of Eqn.\@\eqref{version_q} with $O^*(\sqrt{N})$ quantum queries, reducing the total query complexity from $O^* (N/\sqrt{\gamma} )$ to $O^* (\sqrt{N/\gamma} )$.
+However, these two papers are both based on the statistical argument of \cite{kapoor2016quantum} that the probability of sampling a vector $\sim\mathcal{N}(\bm 0,\mathbb{1})$ in $\mathbb{R}^D$ that lies in the version space is $\Theta(\gamma)$.
 In the next section, we show that this argument is not exact.